22. Cabinet Art

 Personally, I prefer the dry method.
 It's the one that my decal

-vendors recommended, and it seems simpler to me.
-I can understand the
+vendors have all recommended, and it seems simpler and cleaner to me.

-appeal of the do-over possibilities of the wet method, but at the same
+I can understand the appeal of the do-over potential of the wet

-time, it seems prone to a little less accuracy exactly because of the
+method, but at the same time, it seems prone to a little less accuracy

 The key to making the dry method work is to lock in the alignment

-first.
+before you expose the adhesive.
 Here's the procedure I use:

 Trimming edges